ryanfernald/Stock-Market-Management-System/README.md

 ### Dynamic Chart Data

 After a successful purchase, the stock information is instantly sent to our database via the stock manipulation router, processing the transaction as a Market Order and updating the user's cash balance accordingly.
 Returning to the User Dashboard, the Holdings Table reflects the newly purchased stock, displaying all market orders.
 Each entry in the table is clickable, revealing a detailed chart of the stock's 1-year price history, which aids users in making informed decisions about their investments.
-The Holdings Table, as depicted in Figure 10, also provides users with metrics like Percent Change and Dollar Change, allowing for easy tracking of profits and potential losses.
+The Holdings Table also provides users with metrics like Percent Change and Dollar Change, allowing for easy tracking of profits and potential losses.

 https://github.com/user-attachments/assets/1663c259-973e-42b4-90f7-5cb7e0087279